Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Related Work Contributions

 \subsection{Scenario Generation in Autonomous Driving}

-Scenario formats in autonomous driving range from annotated sensor data and multi-camera streams to map-based layouts, simulated urban scenes, and traffic-level environments, e.g., OpenScenario\footnote{\url{https://www.asam.net/standards/detail/openscenario/}}.
-Examples of driving scenarios in different formats are illustrated in \autoref{fig:driving_scenarios}.
+Scenario formats in \gls{ad} range from annotated sensor data and multi-camera streams to map-based layouts, simulated urban scenes, and traffic-level environments, e.g., OpenScenario\footnote{\url{https://www.asam.net/standards/detail/openscenario/}}. \autoref{fig:driving_scenarios} shows examples of driving scenarios in different formats.
+In the following, we review the existing surveys on scenario generation with classical and \gls{fm}-based methods.